ABOUT SAMEER JHA & THE EMPATHY ALLIANCE

 While many organizations support the wellbeing of LGBTQ+ youth, listed below are ones that Sameer Jha & The Empathy Alliance have worked with closely.
 Their training, resources, and mentorship have helped grow The Empathy Alliance, and made Sameer Jha a more effective activist.

 THE WHITE HOUSE

 LGBTQ+ youth policy in Biden's administration

 Sameer Jha has been invited to The White House twice by President Biden, and has advised The White House as well as multiple U.S. Departments on the needs of trans youth during these difficult times.
 Sameer was in The White House Convening on Transgender Equality, interviewed by Director of Domestic Policy Council Susan Rice.

 America's largest LGBTQ civil rights organization

 The Human Rights Campaign organizes an annual Time To THRIVE conference (co-presented with the National Education Association & American Counseling Association) to share the latest research, tools, and training with educators and youth serving professionals from across the US.
-Sameer Jha is a National Youth Ambassador for HRC, and speaks and facilitates workshops at the conference.
+Sameer Jha was a National Youth Ambassador for HRC, and has spoken and facilitated workshops at the conference.

 Championing LGBTQ issues in K-12 education since 1990